underscore-finance/underscore-docs/cheques.md

 - Large amounts require extra security measures
 - Payment timing needs to align with business processes
 - Mistakes in addresses or amounts must be correctable

+### Why Agents Need Cheques

+For AI agents, Digital Cheques provide controlled one-off spending.
+Unlike [Payees](payees.md) (which handle recurring service payments to known recipients), Cheques handle ad-hoc purchases from new counterparties — buying a dataset, paying for a one-time analysis, or acquiring temporary compute resources.
+Small purchases clear instantly.
+Larger ones get a review window where you can cancel if something looks wrong.

 ### The Digital Cheque Solution